 Insect Scale

-Scale is a sap sucking insect that will kill your tees if left untreated.
+Scale is a sap-sucking insect that will kill your tees if left untreated.

-Hemlock Wooly Adelgid
+Hemlock Woolly Adelgid

-The wooly adelgid feeds on hemlocks and some spruce trees.The egg sacs can be seen as white, cotton-like masses on the underside of tree branches.
+The woolly adelgid feeds on hemlocks and some spruce trees.
+The egg sacs can be seen as white, cotton-like masses on the underside of tree branches.
 Trees affected by this insect may look a little on the grayish green side.
 This insect kills trees.

-Hemlock wooly adelgid treatment:Â They can be treated in the dormant season with an topical application of dormant oil.
-During the growing season we are doing a soil injection or a trunk injection with a systemic insecticide.
-We can also do a topical application of a contact insecticide during the growing season.
+Hemlock woolly adelgid treatment: They can be treated in the dormant season with a topical application of dormant oil.
+We perform a soil or trunk injection with a systemic insecticide during the growing season.
+We can also apply a topical contact insecticide during the growing season.

 Spider Mites